brianhyunsoochoi/QuantFinanceSociety/README.md

 This project provides a collection of small tools to explore quantitative finance concepts.
 The main page allows choosing between the following mini projects:

-1. **Investment Strategy Simulator** – evaluate dollar-cost averaging (DCA), lump-sum investment, a direct comparison of the two and a simple moving average crossover strategy over the last five years.
+1. **Investment Strategy Simulator** – evaluate dollar-cost averaging (DCA), lump-sum investment, a direct comparison of the two and a configurable moving average crossover strategy over the last five years.
+When comparing monthly vs lump sum the final values are shown in two separate charts.
 2. **Stock Volatility Comparison** – visualise daily return distributions with simple boxplots.

 ## Structure